brajeshwar/brajeshwar.github.io/_posts/2009/2009-12-19-finding-love-in-sass-and-susy-with-a-compass.md

----
-layout: post
-title: Finding love in Sass and Susy with a Compass
+# Finding love in Sass and Susy with a Compass
----

 I've dabbled, played and tinkered with HTML/CSS for quite sometime but never took it seriously.
 Neither did I enjoyed doing them that much to relish the awesomeness of CSS.
 Of late, I've involved knee deep in some serious and heavy duty CSS.
 For some odd reason, I liked the way things worked out and am intrigued enough that I want to know more and go deeper, improvise and do it more better, and efficiently.